 Section 6-1.
-Right to sit the examination
+Right to sit examinations

-- (1) The university college's students have the right to sit examinations in courses that they have been admitted to, provided that they have paid the semester fee and any coursework requirements have been approved. - (2) Students shall have received a final assessment for all coursework requirements in a course at least two weeks before the date of the examination. - (3) External candidates have the right to sit the examination, cf. Section 2-6.
+- (1) The university college's students have the right to sit examinations in courses that they have been admitted to, provided that all coursework requirements (if applicable) have been approved and they have paid the semester fee. - (2) Students shall have received a final assessment for all coursework requirements in a course at least two weeks before the date of the examination. - (3) External candidates have the right to sit examinations, cf. section 2-6.